Shot noise signatures of candidate states for the fractional quantum Hall $\nu = 12/5$ state: Discussions on calculations

 \subsection{Case-by-case discussion of each state}

 After having developed the necessary tools to perform Auto and Cross-correlation calculations, we can now talk about how to calculate them.
 In this work, we have proposed the use of three different filling fractions in combination with $12/5$ to completely distinguish among the candidate states, which are $\{\nu,\nu_i\} =$\{12/5,2\}, $\{12/5,7/3\}$, and $\{3,12/5\}$.
 Unlike in the $\nu=5/2$ case \cite{MA2024324}, for $\nu=12/5$ case, experimental or numerical studies on the thermal equilibration lengths and regimes are not abundant.
 Therefore, to prepare a robust methodology to reliably predict the candidate state, we need to be able to identify the equilibation regime from the noise in the system.
 But as it turns out in the case of $\nu=12/5$, for the most part, one can bypass the need of knowing the thermal equilibration regime to distinguish between candidate states, as we will show in a later section.
+The following discussion also needs one to remember our assumption that all downstream modes equilibrate with other downstream modes and similarly upstream modes equilibrate with other upstream modes (in partial equilibration, upper and lower Landau levels do not equilibrate, but in full equilibration they cannot be distinguished).

-\textit{Haldane Heirarchy:} In full thermal equilibration the effetive central charge of HH is $c_{eff} = 4$ ($2+2$ from lower and higher LLs).
-The $\nu_i = 2$ interface shows $c_{SN_1} = 4$, $c_{N_1H_2} = 4-2 = 2$ and $c_{N_1H_1} = 2$, resulting in the transport to be [B,B,B], giving us exponentially suppressed noise. $\nu_i=7/3$ contributes a net central charge of $c_{eff} = 3$ ($2+1$ from $\nu=2$ lower LL and $\nu = 1/3$ upper LL).
+\textit{Haldane Heirarchy:} In full thermal equilibration the effetive central charge of HH is ${c_\text{eff}} = 4$ ($2+2$ from lower and higher LLs).
+The $\nu_i = 2$ interface shows $c_{SN_1} = 4$, $c_{N_1H_2} = 4-2 = 2$ and $c_{N_1H_1} = 2$, resulting in the transport to be [B,B,B], giving us exponentially suppressed noise. $\nu_i=7/3$ contributes a net central charge of ${c_\text{eff}} = 3$ ($2+1$ from $\nu=2$ lower LL and $\nu = 1/3$ upper LL).
 So the segments have $c_{SN_1} = 4$, $c_{N_1H_2} = 4-(2+1) = 1 = 2$ and $c_{N_1H_1} =3$ also showing [B,B,B] transport and exponentially suppressed noise.
-The $3$ filling shows a net central charge $c_{eff}=3$, giving us $c_{SN_1} = 3$, $c_{N_1H_2} = 3-4=-1$ and $c_{N_1H_1}=4$ this time resulting in [B,AB,B] transport, which means that we expect a constant non-zero fano-factor in this situation.
+The $3$ filling shows a net central charge ${c_\text{eff}}=3$, giving us $c_{SN_1} = 3$, $c_{N_1H_2} = 3-4=-1$ and $c_{N_1H_1}=4$ this time resulting in [B,AB,B] transport, which means that we expect a constant non-zero fano-factor in this situation.